-10 Best Performing Dividend ETFs and How to Find Them
+The Best Performing Dividend ETFs & How to Find Them

-The above best performing dividend ETFs were identified using the YCharts Fund Screener.
-Filters were added to identify only equity ETFs that rank in the top 20% of all funds for dividend yield, top 50% for forecasted dividend yield, and top 50% for low expenses.
-Then, an objective Scoring Model was added to rank the best dividend ETFs using an equal-weighted score that considers dividend yield, dividend amount, forecasted dividend yield, and expense ratio.
+The following 40 best performing dividend ETFs were identified with the YCharts Fund Screener, using YCharts’ pre-built “Top Performing Dividend ETFs” screening template.
+Starting from a universe of over 4,000 ETFs, filters were added to identify equity ETFs with at least 3 years consistent dividend payments and top 50% rankings for dividend yield, annualized 3-year total returns, annualized 5-year total returns, and low expense ratios.
+Then, an objective Scoring Model was added to rank the resulting 40 best dividend ETFs using an equal-weighted score that considers dividend yield, annualized 1-year, 3-year, and 5-year total returns, and expense ratio.

-The list of best performing dividend ETFs includes funds in the Large Value, Real Estate and Diversified Emerging Markets categories, among others.
-You can explore each fund further here:
+The following list of best performing dividend ETFs is ordered from best to worst according to the scoring model, and includes funds in the Large Value, Mid-Cap Value, and Energy categories, among others:

-Beyond the normal diversification benefits that ETFs can provide, dividend ETFs are also different based on dividend strategies—they can include holdings that offer dividend consistency, dividend appreciation, or both.
+Beyond the normal diversification benefits that ETFs can provide, dividend ETFs also vary based on dividend strategies—they can include holdings that offer dividend consistency, dividend appreciation, or both.
 As is the case with dividends from individual stocks, dividends paid by ETFs can be reinvested or taken as investment income.

 While some ETFs include “dividend” in their names and are marketed as such, plenty of others achieve high dividend yields just as a result of their investment strategies.

 Equity income is the primary benefit of high-yield dividend ETFs.
 After all, dividends are meant to provide current income to company shareholders.
-But beyond income, dividend ETFs can provide portfolio stability, diversification, and usually lower than average fees.
+Beyond income, dividend ETFs can provide portfolio stability, diversification, and usually lower than average fees.

 Dividends and stability sometimes come as a package.
-Blue-chip industry leaders like Procter & Gamble (PG), Verizon (V), and Pfizer (PFE) are stable investments because of their long track records and corporate profits.
+Blue-chip industry leaders like Procter & Gamble (PG), Verizon (V), and Pfizer (PFE) are widely considered stable investments thanks to their long track records of corporate profits.
 But their ability to pay consistent dividends to shareholders also contributes to their images of stability.
-Top holdings for Vanguard High Dividend Yield ETF (VYM) are shown below.

-While most dividend-paying companies are large or mega-cap firms, dividend ETFs can also offer diversification across market capitalizations.
-In fact, while some dividend ETFs use basic strategies that simply select dividend-payers from the S&P 500, more advanced strategies will add sector tilts, focus on emerging markets, or invest in small-cap stocks that pay dividends.
+While most dividend-paying companies are large or mega-cap firms, dividend ETFs can also offer diversification across levels of market capitalizations.
+In fact, while some dividend ETFs use basic strategies that simply select dividend-paying companies from the S&P 500, more advanced strategies will add sector tilts, focus on emerging markets, or invest in small-cap stocks that pay dividends.
 Examples include:

-• Large Blend: SPDR® SSGA US Large Cap Low Volatil ETF (LGLV)
+•Large Cap Blend: SPDR® SSGA US Large Cap Low Volatility ETF (LGLV)

-Finally, because a strategy that targets dividend yield is relatively basic and easy to employ, expense ratios for dividend ETFs tend to be below average, and rival fees of index ETFs.
+Finally, because a strategy that targets dividend yield is relatively basic and easy to employ, expense ratios for dividend ETFs tend to be below average, even rivaling fees of broad index ETFs.
 Some dividend ETFs carry management expense ratios lower than 0.1%.

 Important Metrics to Track Dividend ETF Performance